 Let us therefore, as many as be perfect (full grown), be thus minded: and if in anything you be otherwise minded, God shall reveal even this to you.
 Nevertheless, whereto we (who) have already attained, let us walk by the same rule, let us mind the same thing.
 Brethren, be followers together of me, and mark (pay attention to) them which walk so, as you have us for an example (pattern).

-They are the most remarkable testimony in the Bible, certainly within the New Testament.
+This is the most remarkable testimony in the Bible, certainly within the New Testament.
 Here we see into the heart of the Apostle Paul, and we understand something of his spiritual character, something of the Heavenly vision that in one sense obsessed him.
 From the moment God gave him that vision of the goal, of the prize of the high calling of God in Christ Jesus, he couldn’t be the same.
-Once Paul understood that God was selecting a Queen for King Jesus.
-He was spoiled for anything less or anything other than God’s highest and God’s uttermost.
+Once Paul understood that God was selecting a Queen for King Jesus he was spoiled for anything less or anything other than God’s highest and God’s uttermost.
 It is a most remarkable testimony.
 Consider it for a few moments.

 What does Paul mean?
 Look at verse 8, “that I may win Christ" ...
 “I have suffered the loss of all things, and do count them but dung (rubbish), that I may win Christ.”
 What is he talking about!
 You don’t win Christ through doing things!
 Christ is God’s unspeakable gift to us!
 We receive the Lord Jesus by faith.
 He is God’s gift to us, it is of faith, not of works.
 So why is Paul saying, “I suffer the loss of all things, that I may win Christ.”
 What can he be talking about?
 Does he mean that he doesn’t have Christ, does he mean that Christ isn’t living in him, does he mean that he is not in Christ now!